Paul Verhoeven: Return to Europe (2006–2021)

 After about twenty years of working and living in the United States, Verhoeven returned to the Netherlands for the shooting of a new film.
 Together with his screenwriter Gerard Soeteman, Verhoeven made Black Book (2006).
 The director was hailed by the host of the Netherlands Film Festival with the words "The return of a hero".
 Black Book won six Golden Calves at this festival, including Best Director.
 When the shooting of Black Book was delayed due to financial issues, there was speculation about a new production.
 Beast of Bataan had been announced, but once the shooting for Black Book resumed, the other film was not made.

 Verhoeven was knighted in the Order of the Netherlands Lion in 2007.

 Since Black Book, Verhoeven has been connected to a large number of projects, but in the first decade after his return, none came to fruition.
 Some of those titles were produced with other directors at the helm, such as The Paperboy.
 In 2016, however, Verhoeven followed Black Book by directing a French film: Elle, an adaptation of a novel by Philippe Djian.
-A psychological thriller where Isabelle Huppert plays a rape victim, Elle was selected for the Official Competition at the Cannes International Film Festival, where it obtained very favourable reviews.
+A psychological thriller in which Isabelle Huppert plays a rape victim, Elle was selected for the Official Competition at the Cannes International Film Festival, where it obtained very favourable reviews.

 In December 2016, it was announced that Verhoeven would be the president of the jury for the 67th Berlin International Film Festival, scheduled to take place in February 2017.

 In April 2017, it was announced that filming of Benedetta, his next French film, would begin in August of the same year.
 It is a biopic about the life of Benedetta Carlini, portrayed by Elle co-star Virginie Efira, and is an adaptation of the non-fiction book Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy by Judith C. Brown.
 In May 2018, it was announced that Charlotte Rampling would play a key supporting role.
 The film premiered at the 2021 Cannes Film Festival in competition for the Palme d'Or.

-Return to filmmaking in the United States (2022–)
+Return to filmmaking in the United States (2022–present)

-Verhoeven is currently preparing his next film, which reunites him with RoboCop screenwriter Edward Neumeier.
-Young Sinner is an erotic political thriller set in Washington DC about a "young staffer who works for a powerful Senator [and] is drawn into a web of international intrigue and danger."
+Verhoeven is currently preparing his next film, Young Sinner, which reunites him with RoboCop screenwriter Edward Neumeier.
+An erotic political thriller, it is set in Washington DC and is about a "young staffer who works for a powerful Senator [and] is drawn into a web of international intrigue and danger."
+Verhoeven hoped to begin shooting Young Sinner in 2024, but in November of that year, he was still trying to secure financing.